fabiomcosta/mvjs/README.md

 ## The problem

 Moving JavaScript modules inside a project is generally a tedious task.
-After you move it using `mv`, you have to update the `import` and `require` from the other modules that are referencing the module you just moved.
+After you move it using `mv`, you have to update their references on the other modules inside your project.

 `mvjs` moves the module and also updates all its references on the other modules making the task of moving modules much simpler, similarly to using `mv`.